Current Client? Get 2026 Plan Help Here

 Understanding the Annual Notice of Change (ANOC)

-If you’re currently enrolled in a Medicare Advantage plan, you’ll receive an Annual Notice of Change (ANOC) document around October 1st each year.
-This isn’t just another piece of mail to file away—it’s a crucial document that deserves your immediate attention.
+If you are enrolled in a Medicare Advantage plan, you will typically receive an Annual Notice of Change (ANOC) around October each year.

 When Can You Switch Medicare Advantage Plans?

-There are several periods throughout the year when you can change your Medicare Advantage plan.
+There are several times during the year when you may be able to change your Medicare Advantage plan, depending on your eligibility.

 Annual Enrollment Period